 Joining Our Practice

-After that, Dr. Park will talk with you about expectations for treatment and explain your options.
-She will work with you to customize a plan that works for your specific needs.
+Dr. Park will talk with you about expectations for treatment and explain your braces or clear aligner treatment plan options.
+She’ll work with you to customize a plan that works for your specific needs.

 In Network Insurance Providers